Bring Light to BBS

 As most of you know, our son Tyler was diagnosed with Bardet-Biedl Syndrome when he was 3 years old.
 BBS is a rare genetic disorder that affects many parts of the body and each individual is affected differently.
 Some of the primary symptoms of BBS can include retinal degeneration, obesity, and reduced kidney function.
 Many people with BBS are categorized as legally blind by the time they are teenagers.

-100% of the funds raised from the last three tournaments were used to fund the Clinical Registry Investigating BBS (CRIBBS), developed by the Marshfield Clinic in 2013.
+100% of the funds raised from the last four tournaments were used to fund the Clinical Registry Investigating BBS (CRIBBS), developed by the Marshfield Clinic in 2013.
 The registry is a critical tool for researchers to better understand BBS and develop therapies.
-We are so excited to report that we now have more than 300 patients in the registry from 42 states and 15 countries.
+We are so excited to report that we now have more than 500 patients in the registry from 45 states and 20 countries.
 Several medical journal research articles have been published using data from the registry, and every few months we learn something new from this incredible resource on a rare disease.
-Even more exciting, the first trial of a pharmaceutical to aid BBS symptoms began this year, again because the registry makes it possible to find participants and measure progress.
-All of this in 4 years...we can’t wait to see what the future holds!
+Even more exciting, the first trial of a pharmaceutical to aid BBS symptoms began last year, again because the registry makes it possible to find participants and measure progress.
+A Phase III trial, the last stage before a treatment is approve by the FDA, began last fall.

-We had so much fun last year and are looking forward to an even more exciting event this year.
-We will be providing breakfast and lunch again this year and there will also be raffles and prizes!
+We had so much fun over the years and are looking forward to an even more exciting event this year.
+We will be providing breakfast and lunch again this year and there will also be raffles, prizes and some very special guests!

 For additional information or questions, please contact:

 Sherry Butler: 404-606-9325

 *Proceeds go to the Bardet Biedl Syndrome Foundation, a 501(c)(3) non-profit.